htcondor/htcondor/docs/automated-workflows/dagman-completion.rst

 If multiple independent DAGs are submitted at one time via :tool:`condor_submit_dag` then the Rescue DAG file will be named ``<Primary DAG>_multi.rescue<XXX>`` where the primary DAG is the first DAG input file specified on the command line.
-This multi-DAG rescue file will encompase all the nodes provided by the multiple independent DAG files.
+This multi-DAG rescue file will encompass all the nodes provided by the multiple independent DAG files.

 If a Rescue DAG exists when the original DAG is re-submitted, the Rescue